IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

   "$schema": "https://raw.githubusercontent.com/IsaacScript/isaacscript/main/packages/isaacscript-cli/schemas/tsconfig-isaacscript-schema.json",
 ```

-Second, make sure it has an "isaacscript" property at the bottom:
+Second, make sure it has an "isaacscript" field at the bottom:

 <!-- We specify the following code block as "ts" instead of "jsonc" because Docusaurus will mess up the syntax highlighting. -->